 - Substitute cardamom seeds for 1/4 tsp ground cardamom

-- Sugar can be increased or decreased according to taste
+- Sugar can be increased or decreased according to taste or omitted completely!

 - Don’t be too hung up on the serving size…Mandazi don’t have a perfect serving size because it depends on the person making them – I’ve seen some as big as a side plate and completely hollow on the inside.
 Go figure!